 Prior commercial use

-The prior commercial use defence, which was expanded by the AIA, may apply where the accused infringer shows that it commercially used the invention in the United States at least one year before the patent's effective filing date or a disclosure of the invention as described in Section 102(b).
+The prior commercial use defence, which was expanded by the AIA, may apply where the accused infringer shows that it commercially used the invention in the US at least one year before the patent's effective filing date or a disclosure of the invention as described in Section 102(b).
 The defence may only be asserted by the person engaged in the commercial use, one controlled by or under common control with that person, or one to whom it is transferred as part of the transfer of the entire enterprise or line of business to which it relates.
 Further limitations include that the defence cannot be asserted against university inventions or if the subject matter was derived from the patentee.

 viii Time to first-level decision

-For the federal district courts, the median time to trial for patent infringement actions is about two to two-and-a-half years.
+For the federal district courts, the median time to trial for patent infringement actions is about two to two and a half years.
 For a jury trial, the jury deliberates immediately after closing arguments, and renders its verdict very promptly thereafter.
 For a trial before a judge, typically there are post-trial briefs that will delay the district court's ruling by several months after trial is completed.
 Because of Section 337 and the ITC's rules, ITC investigations are significantly faster, with the time from filing a complaint to a final determination usually taking about a year to a year and a half.

 Remedies for patent infringement include damages and injunctive relief.
 The patentee is entitled to actual damages, which may include lost profits and can be no less than a reasonable royalty for the infringement.
 A court also has discretion to award enhanced (up to treble) damages for egregious infringement, for example if the conduct was wilful.
-In 2016, the Supreme Court lessened the standard for enhanced damages,12 and since then the rates of enhanced damages awards have increased.
+In 2016, the Supreme Court lessened the standard for enhanced damages,10 and since then the rates of enhanced damages awards have increased.
 Even so, enhanced damages still are not typical in patent cases.
 Additionally, a prevailing party may be awarded attorney fees in an exceptional case, but this type of relief is also discretionary and not frequently granted.

 A patentee may also request a preliminary injunction pending trial or, after trial, a permanent injunction against future infringement.
 Injunctions are not automatic in patent cases and require the court to consider the relative harms to the patentee and the infringer as well as any public interest.